 Ratboy gives the impression of being a personal project of its director and lead actress Sondra Locke.
 Locke was the longtime girlfriend of Clint Eastwood, appearing as his lead actress in The Outlaw Josey Wales (1976), The Gauntlet (1977), Every Which Way You Can (1979) and Sudden Impact (1983).
 Indeed, the film was made under Eastwood’s Malpaso production company banner – shortly before Locke split up with him.
 Before her work with Eastwood, Locke had also made a string of interesting little genre efforts, including the psycho-thriller A Reflection of Fear (1971), the original Willard (1971) and the horror Western Shadow of Chikara (1977).

-Since her directorial debut here, Sondra Locke has made an intermittent and nondescript directorial career with the likes of Impulse (1990) and Trading Favors (1997).
+Since her directorial debut here, Sondra Locke maintained an intermittent adirectorial career with the likes of Impulse (1990) and Trading Favors (1997).